Herbert Franke (sinologist)

 Herbert Franke (27 September 1914 – 10 June 2011) was a German historian of China.
 He is particularly known for his works on the history of the Jurchen (Jin) and Mongol (Yuan) empires in China.

-After the end of World War II, Herbert Franke, along with Wolfgang Bauer, was instrumental in establishing the Sinological Section in the University of Munich.
+After the end of World War II, Herbert Franke, along with Wolfgang Bauer, was instrumental in establishing the Sinological Section at the Ludwig-Maximilians-Universität München (LMU).
 Later, he succeeded Erich Haenisch as the head of the Sinology Department at that university.

 He is one of the authors of volume 6 of The Cambridge History of China dealing with the history of China under the Khitan, Jurchen and Mongol regimes.